 Have you ever wondered what it tastes like to kiss the sun?
-This Roasted Ghost Pepper Sauce is as close as you will get to experiencing that on earth!
+This Ghost Pepper Hot Sauce recipe is as close as you will get to experiencing that on earth!

-A few years back I decided eating a whole ghost pepper seemed like a good idea, as having a knack to make bad decisions is a specialty I have painstakingly cultivated over the years.
+A few years back I decided popping a whole ghost pepper into my mouth seemed like a good idea, as having a knack to make bad decisions is a specialty I have painstakingly cultivated over the years.
 Upon popping the craggy pod into my mouth my I was greeted with a sensation familiar only to someone who snacks of branding irons.
-However, once I got over the fact that my taste buds were likely melting and my internal body temperature was reaching 212 degrees, I found the pepper to be incredibly flavorful with a distinct fruity flavor.
+Once my taste buds were done melting and my internal body temperature subsided below 212 degrees, I found the pepper to be incredibly flavorful with a distinct fruity flavor.
 I was hooked.

-So yes, this Roasted Ghost Pepper sauce packs a tad bit of heat.
-However, its deep roasted flavor and fruity undertones makes it the most flavorful hot sauce in my arsenal.
+So yes, this ghost pepper hot sauce recipe packs a tad bit of heat.
+However, its deep roasted flavor and fruity undertones make it the most flavorful hot sauce in my arsenal.
 I put in on everything from egg sandwiches to Mexican foods, to cereal.
 OK, maybe not cereal.
 If you like heat, you will love this sauce.
-If you don’t like heat, you will probably just leave me angry messages in the comments below after trying this (and I will laugh at you).
+If you don’t like heat, you will probably just leave me angry messages in the comments below after trying this.

 - 11 ripe Ghost peppers